San Agustin Church (Manila): World War II

-The San Agustin Church (top right) is surrounded by ruined buildings following massive aerial bombardment of the Walled City of Manila in May 1945.
+The San Agustin Church (top right) is surrounded by ruins following massive aerial bombardment of the Walled City of Manila in May 1945.

 During the Japanese occupation during the Second World War, San Agustin Church became a concentration camp.
 The Japanese troops removed the lower portion of the right front door of the church and placed sandbags on the resulting opening, turning the entrance into a makeshift machine gun post.
 In the final days of the Battle of Manila, hundreds of Intramuros residents and clergy were held hostage in the church by Japanese soldiers with many hostages killed during the three-week-long battle.
 It was the only one among seven churches of Intramuros to survive a leveling by combined American and Filipino ground forces in May 1945.
 While the church sustained damage to its roof, the adjacent monastery was completely destroyed.
 In the 1970s, the monastery was rebuilt as a museum under the design of architect Angel Nakpil.
-The church was renovated in 2013, with its colorful facade replaced by a sedate stone-colored one.
+The church was renovated in 2013, with its colorful façade replaced by a sedate, stone-colored one.